microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/10-swagger-endpoint.md

 ### 3. Download external script and serve from the local repo

-This option is implemeented by simply downloading the following script and css files and commit to this repo.
+This option is implemented by simply downloading the following script and css files and commit to this repo.
 These files will be imported to the HTML by a relative path.

 Scripts to download: